Do i have a case?

 Chicago Car Accident Lawyer

-• Recognized by Super Lawyers as one of the best law firms in the state of Illinois, we have earned 4.9/5.0 stars – based on 95 reviews.
+Recognized by Super Lawyers as one of the best law firms in the state of Illinois, we have earned

-• Qualified attorneys who will be diligent and aggressive while protecting your legal rights.
+Our qualified Chicago Car Accident lawyer who will be diligent and aggressive while protecting your legal rights.

-• Phillips Law Offices secures a spot on the 2018 Top 50 Car Accident Verdicts list.
+Phillips Law Offices secures a spot on the 2018 Top 50 Car Accident Verdicts list.

 Illinois roads can be dangerous.
 According to the Illinois Department of Transportation, there were 957 deaths in 887 auto accidents in 2012, an increase over 2011.
 Of the 887 fatal accidents, 130 happened in Chicago, reflecting a 19 percent increase over 2011.
 For all of Cook County, there were 243 fatal car crashes, more than 27 percent of the state’s total.
 According to the IDOT’s 2019 crash data, the city with the highest number of crashes that year was Chicago, with a total of 135,813 crashes.
 Rockford, with 5,317 crashes, followed this, and Aurora, with 4,506 crashes.

 Laws are in place to protect the rights of injured victims and the families of those who lost a loved one in an auto accident.
-As Chicago car accident lawyers, we strive to protect your rights.
+As Chicago car accident lawyer, we strive to protect your rights.

 With a team of experts, including safety engineers, accident reconstructionists, and forensics specialists, we conduct thorough research into the facts of your automobile accident.